SalesforceCommerceCloud/sfcc-ci/README.md

 #### Windows ####

-1. Download the latest release v1.9.0 from [here](https://bitbucket.org/demandware/sfcc-ci/downloads/sfcc-ci-win.exe).
+1. Download the binary from [here](https://bitbucket.org/demandware/sfcc-ci/downloads/sfcc-ci-win.exe).
 If you have curl installed, use this command:
 ```bash
 curl -O https://bitbucket.org/demandware/sfcc-ci/downloads/sfcc-ci-win.exe
 ```